wwilliamcook/Brazen/README.md

 $ make all
 ```

-You may then compile the examples using `$ make examples` from the root directory of Brazen.
+You may then compile the examples using `$ make examples` from the root directory of Brazen, then run an example such as `spectate.cpp` using `$ ./bin/example/spectate`

 ### Windows (Visual Studio)